nelsonic1/duckdb-dbt/README.md

 - Run the outputs through a visualization tool to ensure sanity - does it pass the eyeball test?
 Rill Developer?
 - Split all of the models up into their own schemas - for ease I just kept them in the same schema.
     - Run `SHOW ALL TABLES;` on duckdb
-- Add linting so that all of the sql is consistent - SQLFluff
 - Create a Makefile so the project is easy to develop on